-The definition of switchblade includes force of gravity and centrifugal thrust or movement language so that there is no distinction between switchblade and gravity knife under New Mexico law.
+The definition of switchblade includes the force of gravity and centrifugal thrust or movement language so that there is no distinction between switchblade and gravity knife under New Mexico law.
 Both types are prohibited.
 In the case of State v.
-Riddall, 811 P.2d 576, (1991), butterfly knives were held to be within the § 30-7-8 prohibitions.
+Riddall, 811 P.2d 576 (1991), butterfly knives were held to be within the § 30-7-8 prohibitions.

-Neither the New Mexico legislature nor its Courts have adopted the bias toward closure distinction which was incorporated into the Federal Switchblade Act in 2009.
+Neither the New Mexico legislature nor its Courts have adopted the bias toward closure distinction, which was incorporated into the Federal Switchblade Act in 2009.
 Accordingly, knives with assisted opening features should be avoided in New Mexico.

 Other ‘Dangerous Weapons’

 The statutory definition of ‘deadly weapon’ lists ‘daggers,’ ‘bowie knives,’ ‘poniards,’ ‘butcher knives,’ and ‘dirk knives,’ although none of these types are described with particularity or defined.
-There is a catch-all provision which includes:
+There is a catch-all provision that includes:

 ‘any other weapons with which dangerous wounds can be inflicted; and all such weapons with which dangerous cuts can be given, or with which dangerous thrusts can be inflicted, including swordcanes, and any kind of sharp pointed canes.’